rootsongjc/kubernetes-handbook/content/en/blog/sidecar-injection-iptables-and-traffic-routing/index.md

 date: 2020-04-27T21:08:59+08:00
 draft: false
 tags: ["istio","iptables"]
-description: "Based on Istio version 1.5.1, this blog describes the sidecar pattern and its advantages sidecar injection into the data plane, how traffic hijacking and forwarding is done, and how traffic is routed to upstream."
+description: "Based on Istio version 1.5.1, this blog describes the sidecar pattern and its advantages.
+How sidecar be injected into the data plane, how traffic hijacking and forwarding is done, and how traffic is routed to upstream."
 categories: ["Istio"]
 bg_image: "images/backgrounds/page-title.jpg"
 image: "images/banner/istio-logo.jpg"